AlexRiveraU/reading-notes/read-02.md

 ### Things I want to know more about

-* I would like to know more about recursion in practice and how to implement TTD strategies efficiently.
+* I would like to know more about recursion in practice and how to implement TDD strategies efficiently.

 ---